Home Heating Systems Explained

 Radiant systems warm objects in much the same way as the sun does.
 No blowers are used.

 Electric radiant elements are installed in floors or ceilings.
-In the examples I've seen, each area has a dial control similar to the ones that operate baseboard heating units.
+In some cases, each area has a dial control similar to the ones that operate baseboard heating units.
 Heating elements can also be installed in walls, but that location is less common.

-- You might see portable space heaters that are electric or fueled by gas or kerosene.
-These should not be used to qualify an area as heated living space.
+Portable space heaters that are electric or fueled by gas or kerosene should not be used to qualify an area as heated living space.

-This overview covers just the basics about a few common heating systems.
-A home inspector can usually offer information and advice about all types of heating appliances.
+A home inspector can usually offer information and advice about all types of heating appliances beyond these basics.

 This article is edited by Elizabeth Weintraub, homebuying expert at TheBalance.
 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.